shpkg/shpkg.github.io/README.md

 ## how can i add my package here?
 1. fork the git repository `https://github.com/shpkg/repo`.
-2. add your script to /. for example, if i wanted to add *betterfetch*, i would create a file called `betterfetch.sh`. make sure that you added the shpkg properties after the shebang line.
+2. add your install script to /install. for example, if i wanted to add *betterfetch*, i would create a file called `betterfetch.sh`. make sure that you added the shpkg properties after the shebang line.
+3. add your uninstall script to /uninstall. for example, if i wanted to add *betterfetch*, i would create a file called `betterfetch.sh`. make sure that you added the shpkg properties after the shebang line.
-3. open a pull request. do not forget to answer the questions in the pull request template.
+4. open a pull request. do not forget to answer the questions in the pull request template.
-4. wait! congrats, you just submitted your first ever sh package!
+5. wait! congrats, you just submitted your first ever sh package!

 ## what's with the name? you always say shpkg/shpm instead shpkg.
 shpm was the codename of the project. but it sounds cool, so we use both.